lindseyclee/college-planner-database/README.md

 ## Features:

 The user can:
-* Create a Student or Professor Account
+* Create a Student or Professor Account / Log-In
 * Browse colleges and their degree programs (we only have Chapman University accessible for test purposes)
-* Look up all the courses a professor teaches
+* Look up a professor and view their classes taught
+* Add list of classes to register for
+* Log out
+* Activate/Deactivate account

 ## Tables: